Avogar/BlockChainTipsService/README.md

 ## Smart contract

 We deploted our smart contract in Rinekby Testnet Network.
-You can look at it here: https://rinkeby.etherscan.io/search?f=0&q=0x973cFFcBd1c941A0d6341A4528bD635351e2dF5f
+You can look at it [here](https://rinkeby.etherscan.io/search?f=0&q=0x973cFFcBd1c941A0d6341A4528bD635351e2dF5f)

 ## Using service